thomasweng15/E.V.E./README.md

 Originally based on a similar project by Rob McCann, where the computer would both receive and return audio, with no text.

-I am working on this project using Ubuntu 13.04.
-This project may not work for non linux operating systems.

 Dependencies
 ------------
 *	julius